X

 You can't manage IBS without the proper diet, and the explicit recommendations of eating for IBS have helped everyone who has followed the advice.

 Until I wrote this book, I had never even met anyone else with IBS.
-I have yet to meet someone
+I have yet to meet someone without IBS who truly appreciates how devastating and excruciating it can be.

 IBS is still ruining people's lives.
 I continue to personally hear from folks who are afraid to leave their homes, who cannot work, drive, socialize, or travel.

-They live each day in fear.
 People with IBS can't even get their own family, friends, employers, and doctors to acknowledge they have a real physical problem.
 They're treated like hypochondriacs.
 Their complaints are dismissed or met with outright contempt.

 They're still going through what I went through with my pediatrician over forty years ago.
+This enrages me.

 I know first-hand the sheer brutality of an IBS attack.
 Just imagine someone setting their hand on fire, then plunging it into your lower abdomen while trying to rip your guts out.